 - Pintado (warm milk mixed with sweetened coffee)

 - Plant-based milk

 Breakfast drinks are refreshing and complement solid breakfast items.
 For example, fruit juices or smoothies pair with fruit-based dishes and coffee drinks mesh well with pieces of breakfast bread and sweets like cake.

 4. Bread, Meat, and Cheese

-Some form of bread, whether it be toast or special rolls, will be present at the breakfast table.
+Some bread, whether toast or special rolls, will be present at the breakfast table.
 Rolls made from tapioca starch are prevalent.

 - White cheese

 - Italian buffalo mozzarella

-Global iconic breakfast combinations, like eggs and bacon, are not usually on the breakfast menu for Brazil.
+Global iconic breakfast combinations, like eggs and bacon, are not usually on the breakfast menu in Brazil.